roke-to/roketo-contract/streaming/API.md

 These methods are not essential for the functioning of the main task of the contract, but may be useful

 #### `change_receiver`
-sets a new receiver for the stream.
+Sets a new receiver for the stream.
 Can be executed only by the receiver of the stream.
 Expects `storage_balance_needed` from token as deposit.
+This method is designed specifically for NEP-171 case.
+It should be used anywhere else.
+In future we will add some strict verifications to disallow users to call change_receiver manually.
 Call signature:
 ```jsonc
 {
     "stream_id": "StreamId",